Patients & families

 Many of the most pressing medical challenges in neurology — including Huntington’s disease, amyotrophic lateral sclerosis (ALS), Alzheimer’s disease and others — require RNAi to reach deep within the brain.

-Atalanta’s proprietary branched siRNA displays unparalleled distribution and durability throughout the central nervous system, including deep brain structures and spinal cord.
+Atalanta’s proprietary di-siRNA displays unparalleled distribution and durability throughout the central nervous system, including deep brain structures and spinal cord.

 About Huntington’s disease